immutant/immutant.org/news/2015-09-08-mailing-list.md

 ---
-title: Mailing List Moving To Google Groups
+title: Mailing List Moved To Google Groups
 author: The Immutant Team
 layout: news
 tags: [ ]
 ---

-Due to issues with hosting our own mailing lists, we've decided to let someone else manage that so we can spend more time doing things that actually matter.
+Due to issues with hosting our own mailing lists, we've decided to let someone else manage them so we can spend more time doing things that actually matter.
 Therefore, effective today, `immutant-user@immutant.org` is now `immutant@groups.google.com`, and we're retiring `immutant-dev@immutant.org`, since it was rarely used.